danwerner21/UniFLEX/Software/README.md

 The source tree for kernel build sits in /src/usrc_63.
 You can boot 3 different kernels:
 * uniflex, an IDE kernel that supports tty00 up to tty08, and drives w0 up to w7
-* uniflex2, same a above but additionally handles an IOP and tty09 up totty16
+* uniflex2, same a above but additionally handles an IOP and tty09 up to tty16
-* uniflex9, thsi one drops directly into a shell, no /etc/init involved
+* uniflex9, this one drops directly into a shell, no /etc/init involved

-Booting a kernel without the corresponding hardware may hang the boot as the kernel believes to see interrupts from non-existent locations an keep servicing those...... i.e. booting a IOP-aware kernel without IOP present.
+Booting a kernel without the corresponding hardware may hang the boot as the kernel believes to see interrupts from non-existent locations an keep servicing those...... (i.e. booting a IOP-aware kernel without IOP present.)